 The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) continue their investigation into a multistate meningitis outbreak of fungal infections among patients who have received a spinal steroid injection of a potentially contaminated product from New England Compounding Center (NECC).

-We want to assure you that at Port Huron Hospital, no patient received the specific product linked to the meningitis fungal infection outbreak.
+We want to assure you that at McLaren Port Huron, no patient received the specific product linked to the meningitis fungal infection outbreak.

 Today, the FDA released a list of every healthcare organization and provider who has purchased any product from NECC.
 Our hospital, along with 64 other medical facilities in Michigan, is on the list.

 Strictly as a precaution, all other NECC medications were recalled across the country on Oct.
 6, 2012.
 The FDA advised healthcare providers to notify patients who received any NECC products after May 21, 2012 – even those products that have not been linked in any way to the outbreak.
 McLaren Port Huron notified those patients on Oct.
 22, and provided information on the signs and symptoms of a potential infection.

 Below are answers to common questions related to the meningitis outbreak from the steroid injection and information about the precautionary drug recall.